 Treatment for your prostate cancer is chosen after a thorough evaluation.
-Your doctor will discuss the benefits and risks of each treatment.
+Your health care provider will discuss the benefits and risks of each treatment.

-Sometimes your doctor may recommend 1 treatment for you because of your type of cancer and risk factors.
-Other times, there may be 2 or more treatments that could be good for you.
+Sometimes your provider may recommend one treatment for you because of your type of cancer and risk factors.
+Other times, there may be two or more treatments that could be good for you.

-Factors you and your doctor must think about include:
+Factors you and your provider must think about include:

 - Your age and other medical problems you may have

 - Side effects that occur with each type of treatment

 - How much the prostate cancer has spread

 - Your Gleason score, which tells how likely it is that cancer has already spread